 - Residency - Applicants must bear the expense of travel to Vermont for multiple stages in the hiring process.
 Vermont residency is required upon graduation from the academy.
 You must be a United States citizen to apply.

 - Driver's License- Must possess a valid motor vehicle license at the time of application, or be willing and eligible to obtain one.
 You must obtain a Vermont operator's license upon graduation from the Academy.

-- Physical Requirements - A mandatory physical assessment program is in place which encompasses the following areas – body fat, sit and reach, bench press, sit ups, push ups, and a 1.5 mile run.
-The minimum standards for this assessment are based on the 50th percentile for a candidate based on age and gender as developed by the Cooper Institute for Aerobic Research.
+- Physical Requirements - A mandatory physical assessment program is in place which encompasses the following areas – body fat, sit and reach flexibility, bench press, sit ups, push ups, and a 1.5 mile run.
+The minimum standards for these assessments are based on the 50th percentile for a candidate based on age and gender as developed by the Cooper Institute for Aerobic Research.
 View the requirements.

 Body Piercing/Tattoos/Body Art

 Any body piercing, tattoos, branding or other body art visible while on duty in uniform shall comply with this policy: